 RPC Board Chairman, Co-founder and RPC Managing Director

 Eric is also the executive manager of RPC operations, loan portfolio management and relationship cultivation with investor supporters and customers.
 He is principal of Progress Strategies+, LLC, a Project Management company for corporate and organization clients that also specializes in Diversity & Inclusion, Corporate Social Responsibility and Public Policy & Advocacy.
 Eric is a graduate of Hope College, and is certified in project management from the Northwestern University School of Professional Studies and Advanced Intercultural Management from the Mendoza College of Business at the University of Notre Dame.

 RPC Board Secretary & Board Member [West Michigan]

 Robin brings rich experience in business, real estate and banking.
 She helps lead the RPC Loan Committee (which must be 50% or more women given that women statistically lead in the creation of businesses).
 She is an alumna of Spelman College; and earned her MSBA and Masters in Project Management from Strayer University.
 Robin has worked in the real estate, commercial and mortgage banking arenas.
-She provides RPC expertise and insight in investments through her current work as an Accountant and Performance Analyst with the State of Michigan Treasury Department - Bureau of Investments.
+She provides RPC expertise and insight in investments and finance through her current work as an Accountant with the State of Michigan Treasury Department - Bureau of Investments..
 As a past business owner, Robin also shares her business acumen with students as an adjunct business professor at the Grand Rapids Community College.

 RPC Board Member [Southeast Michigan]